westernmonster/mge/content/careers/snippets/sec3.en.md

 Candidates with experience in the financial or consulting industry are preferred.<br />
 Strong learning ability and high professionalism are required.

-Company Recruitment Email: jobs@mewalglobal.cn<br />
+Company Recruitment Email: jobs@mewahglobal.cn<br />
 Please indicate the position you are applying for and your name in the email subject.